farzaneh-haeri/demo_userservice/README.md

     ```bash
     ./run_services.sh
     ```

+    or alternatively run the following commands:

+     ```bash
+    docker-compose build
+    docker-compose up
+    ```

-3. Once the services are up and running, you can access the Swagger UI at:
+4. Once the services are up and running, you can access the Swagger UI at:

     ```bash
     http://localhost:8081/swagger-ui/index.html